 Considering moving to St. Louis?
-Nicknamed the “Gateway to the West,” the largest city in Missouri is right on the Mississippi River and offers career and education opportunities, family-friendly activities, historical landmarks, and much more.
-Here are 11 things to know about living in St. Louis!
+Nicknamed the “Gateway to the West,” St. Louis is located downstream from where the Missouri and Mississippi Rivers connect.
+River City has tons of great career and education opportunities, family-friendly activities, historical landmarks, and more.
+Here are 13 things to know about living in St. Louis!

-Even though St. Louis is one of the largest cities in the Midwest (with a metro population of 2.8 million), it’s a great place to find affordable housing and job opportunities!
-Cost of living is 6% lower than the national average, median home prices are around $120,900 (with median rent around $759), and the unemployment rate is at about 2.9%.
-If you’re looking for careers with St. Louis’ biggest employers, check out BJC HealthCare, Washington University in St. Louis, Boeing, SSM Health, and Walmart.
+Even though St. Louis is one of the largest cities in the Midwest (with a metro population of 2.8 million), it’s a great place to find affordable living!
+The cost of living in St. Louis is 15% lower than the national average—and with median home prices around $120,900 (and median rent around $759), residents can find affordable housing, too.
+Plus, with a consistently top-ranking affordable housing market, St. Louis offers luxurious budget-free housing to anyone looking to move to the Gateway to the West!

 Get a Great Education

-St. Louis boasts excellent public and private education from preschool all the way up to graduate school.
-Public schools like Clayton High School, Lindbergh High School, and Kirkwood High School come highly recommended for their athletic and extracurricular programs, while private schools like John Burroughs School, MICDS, and Whitfield School are top-rated for class size and academic focus.
-For those looking for higher education, University of Missouri-St. Louis has one of only 17 optometry schools in the U.S., and Washington University in St. Louis has excellent STEM major offerings.
-There’s also Webster University, which has a robust fine arts program and a three-time world champion chess team, and St. Louis University, a private Jesuit college that has a sister campus in Madrid with study abroad opportunities.
+Mound City has excellent public and private education from preschool all the way up to graduate school.
+St. Louis public schools like Clayton High School, Lindbergh High School, and Kirkwood High School come highly-recommended for their athletic and extracurricular programs—while private schools like John Burroughs School, MICDS, and Whitfield School are top-rated for class size and academic focus.
+For those looking for higher education, the University of Missouri-St. Louis has one of only 23 optometry schools in the U.S., and Washington University in St. Louis has excellent STEM major offerings, like Aerospace and Biomedical Engineering.
+There’s also Webster University, which has a robust fine arts program that confronts challenging ideas and a three-time world champion chess team.
+And Saint Louis University, a private Jesuit college, has a sister campus in Madrid with study abroad opportunities.

 Home of the Famous Gateway Arch

-The Gateway Arch is the most easily recognizable landmark in town.
-The arch—which was built in honor of Thomas Jefferson and his vision of a transcontinental United States—stands at 630 feet, making it the tallest arch in the world, as well as the tallest man-made monument in the Western Hemisphere.
-If you’ve never visited, schedule a tram ride to the top for amazing sights, explore the museum to learn more about Missouri’s role in pioneer history, or hop on a riverboat dinner cruise to get a different view of the arch!
+The Gateway Arch is the most easily-recognizable landmark in the city!
+The Arch—designed by Finnish American architect Eero Saarinen—was built in honor of Thomas Jefferson and his vision of a transcontinental United States.
+This structure stands at 630 feet, making it the tallest arch in the world—as well as the tallest man-made monument in the Western Hemisphere.
+The Arch is also associated with Dred Scott suing for his freedom in the Old Courthouse.
+Schedule a tram ride to the top for amazing sights, explore the museum for free to learn more about Missouri’s role in pioneer history, or hop on a riverboat dinner cruise to get a different view of the arch!

-Ask anyone in town where to find fun things to do in St. Louis, and you’ll probably be directed to Busch Stadium to watch the St. Louis Cardinals (MLB)!
-This is a city that loves its pro sports teams!
+Looking for fun things to do in St. Louis?
+This city loves its pro sports teams!
+Head out to Busch Stadium to watch the St. Louis Cardinals (MLB) play baseball.
 Even though St. Louis no longer has a pro football team, the Cardinals and the St. Louis Blues (NHL) are holding it down.
-If you’re into soccer, the St. Louis Football Club has spawned members that later went on to represent the U.S. in the World Cup!
-More of a college basketball fan?
-Catch the St. Louis University Billikens men and women’s basketball games at Chaifetz Arena.
+The St. Louis Blues (NHL) even won the Stanley Cup in 2019 after defeating the Boston Bruins (NHL).
+More of a college sports fan?
+Catch the St. Louis University Billikens men’s and women’s basketball games at Chaifetz Arena.
+Or take advantage of St. Louis University‘s 18 Division I NCAA sports teams, including baseball, cross country, field hockey, volleyball, swimming and diving, and more.

 Take a Sip at Anheuser-Busch

 Most people have heard of Anheuser-Busch—their beers, from Busch to Budweiser, are a staple of American lagers.
-But did you know that they’re a huge part of St. Louis history?
-In fact, their St. Louis Brewery is their biggest and oldest in the United States.
-Not to mention, it’s been a national historic landmark for over 50 years!
-Tour the brewery or head to the St. Louis Biergarten for professionally paired food and beer tastings.
+But did you know that they’re a huge part of St. Louis’ history?
+In fact, the St. Louis Brewery is their biggest and oldest in the United States and has been a national historic landmark for over 50 years!
+Tour the Anheuser-Busch complex or head to the St. Louis Biergarten for professionally paired food and beer tastings.
 St. Louis is also home to the famous Budweiser Clydesdales!
-Grant’s Farm, a huge plot of land once worked by President Ulysses S. Grant, boasts a petting zoo, exotic animals like elephants and kangaroos, and the fluffy-footed horses that are featured in many Budweiser ads.
+Grant’s Farm, a huge plot of land once worked by President Ulysses S. Grant, has a petting zoo, free beer sampling, and the fluffy-footed horses Clydesdale featured in many Budweiser ads.

 Go Wild at Forest Park

 There’s no shortage of things to do in St. Louis, and a lot of them are located in Forest Park!
-This massive public park has 1,371 acres of green space, urban trails, and major attractions.
-Catch Broadway shows at The Muny, the largest outdoor musical theater in North America.
-Get in some winter ice skating at the Steinberg Skating Rink.
-Give into your curiosity at the St. Louis Science Center, where you can explore science and technology exhibits, get starstruck in the planetarium, or see nature films at the IMAX.
-Or spend the day strolling through the St. Louis Zoo to see red pandas, hippos, giraffes, and more!
+This massive public park has 1,300 acres of green space, urban trails, and major attractions.
+Catch Broadway shows like Mary Poppins or Chicago at The Muny, the largest outdoor musical theater in North America.
+Practice your figure-eights and other ice skating tricks at Steinberg Skating Rink.
+Explore science and technology exhibits like Virtual Reality Transporter or Life Science Lab—or get starstruck in the planetarium or see nature films at the IMAX—at the St. Louis Science Center.
+Or spend the day strolling through the St. Louis Zoo to see over 14,000 animals like red pandas, hippos, giraffes, and more!

 Discover St. Louis History

-Step back into the past with St. Louis landmarks like the Old Courthouse, which was once the site of both the Dred Scott civil rights decision and the Virginia Minor women’s suffragette case.
-The Missouri History Museum has exhibits spanning everything from the Civil War to contemporary children’s toys, so you’ll find something that matches your historical interests.
-Once a major train depot, St. Louis Union Station has century-old architecture that history buffs will love (and you can even stay in its luxury hotel rooms).
-You can also visit the Cathedral Basilica of St. Louis to catch a glimpse of the intricate mosaic artwork or tour the burial crypts—just be sure to call ahead first!
+Step into the past with St. Louis landmarks like the Old Courthouse, where the Dred Scott Civil Rights decision and the Virginia Minor women’s suffragist case took place.
+The Missouri History Museum has exhibits spanning everything from the Civil War to modern children’s toys, so you’ll find something that matches your historical interests.
+Once a major train depot, St. Louis Union Station has a century-old architecture history buffs will love and family-friendly activities like mini golf, a carousel, or a rope course.
+You can also visit the Cathedral Basilica of St. Louis or (connected) Mosaic Museum to catch a glimpse of the intricate mosaic artwork or tour the burial crypts.

 Visit the Area’s Best Attractions

-Looking for St. Louis attractions to check out?
-The imaginative and whimsical City Museum is housed in the skeleton of the International Shoe Company factory.
-It’s a unique mixture of playground, aquarium, circus, and museum.
-The National Blues Museum gives a soulful sound to the past with traveling exhibits, as well as regular performances from local musicians.
-2720 Cherokee is an art gallery with contemporary pieces focused on nature and Native American iconography.
-If you’re looking for some quieter things to do in St. Louis, consider browsing through books at the St. Louis Central Library or spending time at the Missouri Botanical Garden.
+Trying to find popular St. Louis attractions to check out?
+Explore the imaginative and whimsical City Museum, which is housed in the skeleton of the International Shoe Company factory and offers a unique mixture of a playground, aquarium, circus, and museum.
+Attend traveling exhibits like the Spitzer Collection as well as regular performances from local musicians at the National Blues Museum.
+Stop by the Grand Center Arts District to explore the free Contemporary Art Museum or take a ballroom dancing class.
+If you’re looking for some quieter things to do in St. Louis, consider browsing through books at the St. Louis Central Library or exploring rotating exhibits like Dangerous Women.
+Or spend time at the Missouri Botanical Garden, where you can see attractions like the Climatron geodesic dome or Sachs Museum.

-Music lovers can unite in hundreds of St. Louis venues to admire the city’s music history.
-The St. Louis Symphony Orchestra is the second oldest symphony in the United States (right after the New York Philharmonic) and has won seven Grammys.
-The Fabulous Fox is a must-visit theater, showing Broadway hits like Hamilton, Wicked, and Chicago.
-History buffs and pianists should head to the Scott Joplin House, a museum dedicated to the legendary ragtime performer.
-Combine treats and beats at Blueberry Hill, a restaurant and live music club best known for its association with the father of rock ‘n’ roll himself, Chuck Berry—and don’t forget to check out the “Duck Room,” a small venue inside Blueberry Hill that was named after the famous duck-walk Berry performed there hundreds of times.
+Music lovers can unite in hundreds of St. Louis venues and admire the city’s music history.
+The St. Louis Symphony Orchestra is the second-oldest symphony in the United States (right after the New York Philharmonic) and has won nine Grammys.
+Visit The Fabulous Fox theater to see Broadway hits like Tootsie, Wicked, and Les Miserables.
+History buffs and pianists should head to the Scott Joplin House, a museum dedicated to the legendary Ragtime performer.
+Combine treats and beats at Blueberry Hill, a restaurant and live music club best known for its association with the father of rock ‘n’ roll himself, Chuck Berry.

 Have a Night on the Town

 The best bars in St. Louis cover every possible taste, whether that’s champagne or light beer.
-Located in a historic bank, Trust is a craft cocktail paradise.
-That vibe continues at the 360, a rooftop bar with an incredible view (You can easily see right into Busch Stadium during Cardinals games).
-Get dressed to the nines before heading to the Thaxton, a speakeasy in a beautiful art deco venue used for corporate events and weddings.
+Located in a historic bank, Trust is a craft cocktail paradise that offers drinks like the Southside Stinger, Somewhere Near Manhattan, or Spiced Red Sangria.
+Find an extensive wine list and craft beer selection at the 360, a rooftop bar with an incredible view near Busch Stadium.
+Get dressed to the nines before heading to The Thaxton, a speakeasy in a beautiful Art Deco venue used for corporate events and weddings.
 Heels or a bowtie not your style?
-The Hair of the Dog is a dive bar open until 3 a.m. with a hockey table and shuffleboard.
-For the more eclectic crowds looking for St. Louis nightlife, the Crack Fox boasts karaoke, punk, ska, or burlesque, depending on which night you go.
-Bottoms up!
+The Hair of the Dog is a dive bar open until 3 a.m. with a hockey table and arcade games.
+For the more eclectic crowds looking for St. Louis nightlife, find karaoke, drag performances, burlesque, or open mic events on different nights at Crack Fox.

 Are you moving to St. Louis?
-Extra Space Storage has convenient storage facility locations throughout the area that can help with your transition.
-Find a storage unit near you!
+Extra Space Storage has convenient storage facilities located throughout Mound City that can help with your transition.
+Find a storage facility near you!